WeAreFlat/frontend-assets/README.md

 Dumping ground for frontend HTML/CSS/JS for the flattie project at the moment

-@todo transform these into react JSX components at some point in time later
+@todo transform these into react JSX components at some point in time later once we have time to learn how everything fits together.

+(╯°□°）╯︵ ┻━┻